philip/laravel-instagres/README.md

 # Create and set as default connection (using DB_* variables)
 php artisan instagres:create --set-default

-# Create and set as default using DATABASE_URL
+# Create and set as default using DB_URL
 php artisan instagres:create --set-default --url

 # Create and save as named connection